 This is a free speech zone where you can discuss and debate everything Cambodia related whether you're a dyed in the wool leftist, a liberal or somewhere to right of Attila the Hun.
-This is also where you get to read the news the local media suppresses.

 Waiting for a friend on a 168 Sorya Bus to arrive from Phnom Penh on Wednesday, 14 March around 12.20, at Sihanoukville bus station I witnessed some disgraceful, racist comments by a member of Sorya transport staff against a foreigner customer of theirs.